sjmog/ruby_training/3/README.md

 Buzz
 ```

-> Extra constraint: the function must be no more than three lines long.
+> Extra constraint: the function must be no more than five lines long.

 ##### Useful links